 - Make sure it’s catchy and SEO friendly that can resonate with your target audience

 - Stick to your present brand name

-When you have an SEO driven brand name it can be used to rebrand your store, and to get organic traffic and ranking.
+When you have an SEO-driven brand name it can be used to rebrand your store, and get organic traffic and ranking.
 Today, a successful retail business can succeed in the eCommerce industry with more traffic and conversions using some of the trending SEO packages.